E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 This lab shows how NTP synchronizes network device clocks, how Syslog sends device events to a central server, and how SNMP allows device and interface information to be monitored remotely.

 The topology uses a router, two switches, and an internal management server.
-The router and switches use this server for time synchronization, centralized logging, and SNMP monitoring.
+VLAN 20 provides a dedicated management network for the server and switch management interfaces, while VLAN 10 contains an end-user device.
+The router and switches use the management server for time synchronization, centralized logging, and SNMP monitoring.

 ---

 ## Objectives

+- Configure a dedicated management VLAN
+- Configure management IP addresses on Layer 2 switches
+- Provide inter-VLAN routing using Router-on-a-Stick
 - Configure centralized NTP time synchronization
 - Configure Syslog forwarding to a management server
-- Configure SNMP monitoring on Cisco devices
+- Configure read-only SNMP monitoring
-- Verify NTP synchronization and server associations
+- Verify NTP synchronization
-- Generate and verify Syslog events
+- Generate and verify centralized Syslog events
 - Verify SNMP communication with network devices
 - Test NTP failure and recovery